s277945/PULSeBS_12/retrospective/sprint 1.md

      - Improve code documentation

 - One thing you are proud of as a Team!!
-    - We managed to complete all planned stories with a mostly clean code
+    - We managed to complete all planned stories
-    - nice page styling